 - Organisation and communication

-At Wetherby we feel that RE can also make important contributions to other parts of the school curriculum such as citizenship, personal, social and health education.
-Cross-curricular links are also made where appropriate, with subjects such as art and ICT.
+At Wetherby we feel that Religious Education can also make important contributions to other parts of the school curriculum such as citizenship, personal, social and health education.
+Cross-curricular links are also made where appropriate, with subjects such as art and computing.